pointfreeco/swift-dependencies/Sources/Dependencies/Documentation.docc/Articles/OverridingDependencies.md

 use mock versions of those dependencies so that the user can interact with your feature in a fully controlled environment.

-To do this you need to make use of the ``withDependencies(from:_:operation:file:line:)-2y5dq`` method, which allows you to inherit the dependencies from an existing object _and_ additionally override some of those dependencies:
+To do this you need to make use of the ``withDependencies(from:operation:fileID:filePath:line:column:)`` function, which allows you to inherit the dependencies from an existing object _and_ additionally override some of those
+dependencies:

 ```swift
 @Observable